billsix/programmingFromTheGroundUp/docs/source/functions.rst

 If it's not our base case, what did we say we would do?
 We would call the ``factorial`` function again with our parameter minus one.
-So, first we decrease FIXMEAMPeax; by one:
+So, first we decrease %eax; by one:

 ::

        decl %eax

 ``decldecl`` stands for decrement.
-It subtracts 1 from the given register or memory location (FIXMEAMPeax; in our case). ``inclincl`` is the inverse - it adds 1.
-After decrementing FIXMEAMPeax; we push it onto the stack since it's going to be the parameter of the next function call.
+It subtracts 1 from the given register or memory location (%eax; in our case). ``inclincl`` is the inverse - it adds 1.
+After decrementing %eax; we push it onto the stack since it's going to be the parameter of the next function call.
 And then we call ``factorial`` again!